STRATEGY FOCUS

 SCIENCE

-At the end of a unit about ecosystems, three questions about how students can use what they’ve learned about ecosystems in their lives are posted on different walls.
-Students choose 2 of the 3 questions to answer
+At the end of a unit about ecosystems, post three different questions around the room relative to ecosystems.
+Students choose 2 of the 3 questions to answer.

 HEALTH & PHYSICAL EDUCATION